Ozone cracking: Prevention

 The problem can be prevented by adding antiozonants to the rubber before vulcanization.
 Ozone cracks were commonly seen in automobile tire sidewalls, but are now seen rarely thanks to the use of these additives.
 A common and low cost antiozonant is a wax which bleeds to the surface and forms a protective layer, but other specialist chemicals are also widely used.

 On the other hand, the problem does recur in unprotected products such as rubber tubing and seals, where ozone attack is thought to be impossible.
 Unfortunately, traces of ozone can turn up in the most unexpected situations.
 Using ozone-resistant rubbers is another way of inhibiting cracking.
 EPDM rubber and butyl rubber are ozone resistant, for example.

 For high value equipment where loss of function can cause serious problems, low cost seals may be replaced at frequent intervals so as to preclude failure.

 Ozone gas is produced during electric discharge by sparking or corona discharge for example.
 Static electricity can build up within machines like compressors with moving parts constructed from insulating materials.
 If those compressors feed pressurised air into a closed pneumatic system, then all seals in the system may be at risk from ozone cracking.

 Ozone is also produced by the action of sunlight on volatile organic compounds or VOCs, such as gasoline vapour present in the air of towns and cities, in a problem known as photochemical smog.
 The ozone formed can drift many miles before it is destroyed by further reactions.

-Use of rubber bands to test for ozone pollution

-Rubber bands have been used in at least publicized home experiment to allow for global testing of ozone pollution.
-Titled GORP, for Global Ozone Rubber Participant, users can see the effects of ozone pollution near their own homes or places of employment.
-Rubber bands were chosen due to their availability and low cost.
-In the experiment, two rubber bands are used to each suspend two small water bottles.
-One is suspended outdoors, protected from the sun and rain, and one indoors.
-A data recording sheet is placed behind the setup and taped to a wall.
-The user then marks the changes in the height of the water bottles as the natural rubber degrades from ozone pollution.
-Since both water bottles are nearly the same mass, the force on each rubber band is similar, and the spring constant of each rubber band is compared via ratio of the water bottle relative extensions on the rubber bands.
-Typically, the home experimenter sees relatively little damage to the indoor control compared to the outdoor setup.
-After a week or two, the home experimenters seal both rubber bands into a small plastic bag and mail them, along with their data sheets to the GORP researchers.
-Researchers examine loss of elasticity versus data and location.
-The GORP study was originally implemented during the SARS-CoV-2 pandemic as a means to test for reduced ozone pollution during the quarantine.